fyysikkokilta/ilmomasiina/docs/installation.md

 The examples assume `/ilmo/` is the subdirectory and `PORT` is 3000 - adjust accordingly if needed.

 The examples use the backend server to serve the frontend files, which is less efficient than using a proper web server to serve them.
+(PRs welcome with instructions on how to set up a better method.)

 #### Apache + `mod_proxy`